No time for panic - Liverpool's form has dipped but Klopp is right to trust his players | Goal.com

 How could he not?
 The reason results such as Saturday’s or Tuesday’s are so surprising is because of the standards Liverpool have set for themselves.
 We go into games expecting them to perform and expecting them to win – whether it’s at home to Southampton or away to Chelsea.
 High expectation is the price top sides pay.

-And if the doubters ever needed reminding how far this team has come, how good this team is, all they need to do is listen to the away end during the dying seconds of Tuesday’s game.
+And if the doubters ever needed reminding how far this team have come, how good this team are, all they need to do is listen to the away end during the dying seconds of Tuesday’s game.

 “We’re gonna win the league,” they sang.